High-Frequency Quartz Crystal Microbalance (HF-QCM) Technologies

 The MS Tech Sensor R&D Center has developed a wide range of HF-QCM sensors based on a multi-disciplinary approach that integrates: QCM technologies, plasma etching, chemical coating and deposition technologies, micro-mechanics, electronics, algorithms and digital data processing.
 The scientific development includes a large bank of thin chemical coatings (polymer, monolayer and antibody) that can be applied on the active surface of HF-QCM sensors.
 Each of these coatings has a specific affinity to different substances, and is designed to selectively interact with the target molecules.
 The sensors are formed in a patented ‘Sensor Matrix’ structure that offers high sensitivity, selectivity and specificity to a wide range of molecules.

 The sensitivity of a HF-QCM sensor is proportional to a square of frequency of the quartz resonator and is defined by expression, in which the sensor frequency change depends on the adsorbed mass as follows:

-The dynamic range of resonating frequency of HF-QCM sensors is typically between several to a few hundred MHz.
+The dynamic range of resonating frequency of the HF-QCM sensors is typically between several to a few hundred MHz’s.
 In each sample analysis, the frequency responses of all sensors are measured over pre-determined time intervals.

 The sample identification process occurs when pattern recognition algorithms process the received digital signature and match it with an existing database of substances stored in the instrument.
 The HF-QCM sensors responses create a digital signature characterizing the HF-QCM Sensor Matrix reaction to a specific material inserted for analysis.